 Italy prosecutors seek trial for former Atlantia execs over bridge collapse - sources

-MILAN, June 25 (Reuters) - Italian prosecutors investigating the collapse of a bridge in the port city of Genoa have asked for 59 defendants, including former Atlantia (ATL.MI) CEO Giovanni Castellucci, to be sent to trial, two judicial sources said on Friday.
+MILAN (Reuters) - Italian prosecutors investigating the collapse of a bridge in the port city of Genoa have asked for 59 defendants, including former Atlantia CEO Giovanni Castellucci, to be sent to trial, two judicial sources said on Friday.

 On Aug.
 14, 2018 a road bridge operated by Autostrade collapsed, killing 43 people and laying bare the dire state of Italy’s crumbling infrastructures.